Legal Services

 HALCO Legal Services

-Summary Legal Advice, Brief Services & Referrals
+Legal Advice, Brief Services and Referrals

 Representation

-• Human Rights (federal and provincial)
+• Human Rights (Federal and Provincial)

-• Substitute Decision Making and Powers of Attorney
+• Powers of Attorney

-• Regulated Health Professions Complaints
+• Regulated Health Professions complaints

 You can visit our Areas of Law pages for general information about many legal topics.